kubemq-io/docs/docs/installation/configuration.md

 ## gRPC Interface
-The KubeMQ GRPC interface configuration can be set as below:
+The KubeMQ gRPC interface configuration can be set as below:

 <CodeSwitcher :languages="{general:'General',security:'Security'}" :isolated="true">